ScrumMasterSequoia/brain-js/README.md

 https://github.com/BrainJS/brain.js/blob/master/README.md

 This project is based on the youtube tutorial above, which pulls info from the brain.js repo.
-My version of the project includes styling and both the diagram and final product together. the live version of the project is rendered at
+My version of the project includes styling and both the diagram and final product together. the live version of the project is rendered at: https://color-guesser-neural-net.netlify.app/

 To load project, right click index.html file and select 'Open with Live Server'